-A QNUPS is an overseas pension scheme in which
+A Qualifying Non-UK Pension Scheme (QNUPS) is an overseas pension scheme in which

 benefits required to sustain your standard of living in retirement.
 Based on that

-information, a sensible funding level of contributions to the QNUPS can be agreed.
+information, a sensible funding level of contributions to the QNUPS can be settled

-of wealth in a tax-efficient manner which is usually the most difficult issue to solve.
+in a tax-efficient manner, which is usually the most difficult issue to solve.

 The key points of a Qualifying Non-UK Pension Scheme: